So, you’re thinking about going to graduate school… are you ready?

 Once you are certain about taking that next step towards graduate school, selecting an actual program requires further self-exploration.
 Take inventory of your interests, values, and strengths.
 Once you are able to identify your personal preferences, it’ll make it easier to narrow down your search for the best-fit program.

-Use print and Internet resources to jump-start your search.
-On-line resources can provide great information on graduate programs and the process of choosing and applying:
+Use online resources to jump-start your search and gather information on graduate programs and the process of choosing and applying.

 Network!
 Start with your professors, advisors, and friends in your field.
 They can provide great insight and recommend strong programs that match your interests.

 Explore all of the factors that may influence your decision.
-View the program’s admissions materials and website to see available programs and special opportunities, size, location, and tuition costs.
-Read about the faculty research interests in the department’s information section, and consider setting up conversations to speak with faculty about their research areas (this helps with decision making, and if you make a good impression, it can help in the admissions process!)
+View the schools’ websites to see available programs and special opportunities, size, location, and tuition costs.
+Attend virtual and in-person sessions and events hosted by graduate schools you are interested in.
+Read about the faculty research interests in the department’s information section, and consider setting up conversations to speak with faculty about their research areas.
 Learn about the university’s facilities and funding, student retention, job placement statistics, and other things that are important to you.

 Trust your decision-making skills.
 Consider the way that you’ve successfully made decisions in the past.
 What process did you use?
 How are your most comfortable making decisions?
 You may make a pro and con list, talk things out with friends and family, use your gut feeling—your decision-making style is individual to you